LTCOVID.com

 In the light blue box at the left, the scores for each of the 5 potential sources of support.
 These values on the scale of 0 - 100 are means with standard deviations.
 Adjacent, the total points awarded (34,249) and each result expressed as a percent of the whole.

-More to the right, the rane of scores given, and under the yellow sign a summary of the number and percent of respondents that skipped the question.
+More to the right, the range of scores given, and under the yellow sign, a summary of the number and percent of respondents that skipped the question.
 For the 5 questions these total 107 skips.

 Clearly, most (76%) skipped the question of effectiveness of emotional support of a therapist or "person serving as your therapist" as the question phrased it.
 While this characterization is a little vague, it didn't change the fact that most did not respond.
 We'll leave the question, "Why?" as open ended.